iconindicators/appindicators/README.md

-#TODO Need to see how this renders on TestPyPI!

 # AppIndicators for Ubuntu et al...

 ## Introduction

 This project contains application indicators written in `Python3` for `Ubuntu 20.04` or equivalent:
 - `indicatorfortune` - [https://pypi.org/project/indicatorfortune](https://pypi.org/project/indicatorfortune)
 - `indicatorlunar` - [https://pypi.org/project/indicatorlunar](https://pypi.org/project/indicatorlunar)